osslab-pku/SILENCE/README.md

 ```

 ## License
-The project is licensed under [MulanPubL-2.0](LISENSE).
+The project is licensed under [MulanPubL-2.0](LICENSE).

 ## Citation
-For citing, please use following BibTex citation:
+For citing, please use the following BibTex citation:
 ```
 @inproceedings{SILENCE2023,
   author       = {Weiwei Xu and